-For users not comfortable publishing changes live, they can choose to "Propose a Change" using the Propose Change button in the branches drop-down.
+For users not comfortable publishing changes live, they can choose to "request a review" using the Request Review button in the Publish Changes drop-down.

-Selecting Propose Change will create a PR much like choosing Publish Changes, however the PR will not be merged into production.
+Selecting Request Review will create a PR much like choosing Publish Changes, however the PR will not be merged into production.